-The workshop element of the programme is taught in Queens' College, Cambridge.
+The workshop element of the course is taught in Queens' College, Cambridge.
 Queens' supports a large, diverse and thriving community of undergraduates, graduates and academics.
-The College has been in the heart of Cambridge for more than five centuries and its staff are committed to encouraging our students to pursue their interests and achieve their full potential.
+The College has been in the heart of Cambridge for more than five centuries, staff are committed to encouraging students to pursue their interests and achieve their full potential.

-Full directions may be found on the College website (http://www.queens.cam.ac.uk/life-at-queens/about-the-college/travel-information).
+Full directions may be found on the College website www.queens.cam.ac.uk/life-at-queens/about-the-college/travel-information.

-The online element will be accessible via the Institute's Virtual Learning Environment (VLE).
+The online element will be accessible via the University's Virtual Learning Environment (VLE).